Last Updated on September 7, 2023

-Christmas in Durham is a special time to be in North Carolina and not just because of all the holiday celebrations happening.
-Speaking of those local events, we’re going to share a few of them with you in this guide.
+Christmas in Durham is a special time to be in North Carolina, not just because of all the holiday celebrations.
+Speaking of those local events, we’ll also share a few with you in this guide.

 Read More: The Best Things to Do in Durham